macnick/mapply/README.md

 ## Improvements

 1. Workout data is saved to localStorage.
 The data is converted to JSON and as a result, the classes and all inheritance are destroyed.
 Fixed this by recreating the objects while loading them from the localStorage.
-2. By clicking the trash icon next to a workout you can delete it.
+2. User can delete a workout, by clicking the trash icon next to it.
 It is removed from the list and the localStorage.
 3. Workout, Running and Cycling classes are in a separate file.
 4. Fixed the Date reset to today problem.
 All dates are being saved and restored correctly.
 5. Add map control to select which kind of map display.
 Available options are Streets, Satellite, Hybrid, and Terrain.